tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 it is somewhat abstract.
 Here are two ways of thinking of it.

 First, a more conceptual explanation.
+After someone uploads a dataset, a variety of filtered views, charts and maps can emerge.
+I see this as a family of views, with the parent being the original dataset and the ancestors being all of the filtered views, charts and maps that make SODA queries on the original dataset.
+In Socrata, this family is called a table.

 Next, a more technical explanation.
 The data are stored in a table, and this table is not exposed directly to users.